soundpress/RulesOfNYC/docs/c31/index.rst

 *§ 5-05 Chairperson Review* ::

-(a) Scope of review.
+(a) Scope of review of appeals unit decisions.
 The TLC Chairperson or, if designated by the TLC Chairperson, the General Counsel for the TLC, may review any determination of the Appeals Unit that interprets any of the following:

    (1) A rule in Title 35 of the RCNY;